aleksey-ios-dev/HandyText/README.md

 ### How to add links to my attributed text?
 The library doesn't add any new abilities to UIKit classes.
 For assigning a link to a chunk of text it uses NSLinkAttributeName.
 For more info refer to the [official docs](https://developer.apple.com/reference/uikit/uitextviewdelegate/1649337-textview).

+### How do I call my text styles?
+Avoid giving names based on specific usage, try to keep it more generic.
+For instance, 'screenHeading' is a good name, 'orangeHeaderInFriendsList' – is not.

+### Can HandyText help me improve my design specs?
+Of course.
+As a developer, together with design team you can define a table of common text styles and rules for describing modifiers.
+Instead of "HelveticaNeue-Bold, 15 pt, color: FF0000" it can be "style: header, color: tomatoRed"

 License
 ----------------